prabhat1001/prabhat1001/README.md

 ### Frontend Web Developer 👨‍💻
 <!-- ![Frontend Web Developer](https://pbs.twimg.com/profile_banners/851454733365772289/1642696623/600x200 ) -->

-I'm Prabhat from India.
+I'm Prabhat from India. <br>
 I do Frontend Web Development.<br>
 I really like to create or build new things.<br>
 I also enjoy wireframing, UI/UX and designing in general and sometimes video editing too.

-- 🌱 I’m currently learning REACT
+- 🌱 I’m currently learning REACT, REDUX and NODE
 - 💬 Ask me about Web Development
 - 📫 How to reach me: prabhatsaraswat24@gmail.com
 - ⚡ Fun fact: There are 10 types of people in this world.
-Those who understand binary and those who don’t.
+Those who understand binary and those who don’t

 <br>